When your focus is on caring for your patients day in day out, it can be easy to let your own health issues slip from your priorities.

 Staying well is important for both you and your patients, so it’s really important to get into good habits while you’re at dental school.
 Not only will this help take care of your own wellbeing, you’ll also avoid putting patients at risk.

 It’s important to seek independent and objective advice about your own health.
-Register with a Medical GP and ask for advice from your doctor or student health services at university if you are worried at all about your health.
+Ask for advice from your doctor or student health services at university if you are worried at all about your health.
 This includes mental health as well as physical.

 Dentistry is a stressful career, and this can begin at dental school.
 Good advice for dealing with stress is to get help early and be open about the issues you’re experiencing.

 Keeping quiet, or ignoring the problem, can cause things to escalate and lead to more serious issues with your mental health.
 Many dentists go through issues with depression and anxiety.
 And while it’s not always widely acknowledged, plenty of clinicians experience drug or alcohol dependency as a result of mental health issues.